Prom: Southeast Asia

 In the Philippines, proms are popular in high schools.
-Prom usually takes place in the junior and senior years of high school (especially grade 9 and 10), normally around February or March.
+Prom usually takes place in the junior and senior years of high school (especially grades 9 to 12), normally around February or March.
 Proms are commonly known as JS prom, or, junior-senior prom.
-Conversely, if a high school has separate dances for juniors and seniors, the term "prom" is reserved for the juniors, and the dance for the seniors is called a "graduation ball" (often abbreviated as "grad ball" or simply "ball".)
+Conversely, if a high school has separate dances for juniors and seniors, the term "prom" is reserved for the juniors, and the dance for the seniors is called a "graduation ball" (often abbreviated as "grad ball" or simply "ball").
 The associated student body generally organizes the event.
 Usually, a prom king and queen are chosen.
 The basis for the king and queen judgment is the beauty and the fashion of the nominee, not the popularity.

 In Singapore, proms are held at the near end of a senior year for secondary schools or tertiary institutions.
 Proms are normally held after the final examinations of all senior students before graduating.

-In Vietnam, the equivalent to the prom is called liên hoan cuối năm.
+In Vietnam the equivalent to the prom is called liên hoan cuối năm.
 Some schools hold their liên hoan cuối năm at restaurants, but the majority of schools prefer simple "tea parties" with snacks and soft drinks inside their classrooms.
 Unlike in other countries, students don't dress up in dresses or tuxedos; they simply wear school uniforms to the tea parties.